UTEP vs. Southern Miss NCAA Football Odds, Plays and Insights | October 9, 2021

 Southern Miss Stats and Trends

-- The Golden Eagles have yet to cover the spread this year when underdogs by 2 points or more.
+- The Golden Eagles have yet to cover the spread this season when underdogs by 2 points or more.

-- Southern Miss' games this year have gone over the total in one out of five opportunities (20%).
+- Southern Miss' games this season have hit the over on one of five set point totals (20%).

-- When Southern Miss churns out more than 310.8 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Southern Miss piles up over 310.8 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Golden Eagles have turned the ball over 12 times this season, four more turnovers than the Miners have forced (8).
+- The Golden Eagles have turned the ball over four more times (12 total) than the Miners have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.